 Maize Publishing is distinct from the University of Michigan Press.
 Portals did not go through a conventional UM Press process.
 I needed letters from two UM faculty supporting the project—basically outlining how it was more than just a vanity endeavor.
 Dan and Aswin Punathambekar generously read a proposal and early draft and provided these letters.
 I also sent an early draft to colleagues familiar with the terrain of internet-distributed television and asked for feedback.
 The lack of blinding unquestionably limited the feedback (and those I sought—because they are particularly expert—are junior colleagues likely aware that I may someday be asked to write tenure letters).
 I don’t know to what extent punches were pulled, but the feedback was very helpful for a substantive final revision.

-Once I finished the manuscript, it was sent to a subcontracted typesetting firm (Apex, I highly recommend).
+Once I finished the manuscript, it was sent to a subcontracted typesetting firm (Apex, I highly recommend--actually, a lot of presses subcontract to Apex).
 I submitted the manuscript October 27.
 Copyediting was minor and came back November 15.
 I returned the copyedited manuscript November 22, and received the first proofs December 3, reviewed them and constructed an index.
 I received the second, final proof January 3 and the book was available open access and on Amazon three weeks later.
 So, about three months elapsed between completing the manuscript and its release.

 During those months I sent the unedited manuscript to colleagues who accepted my request to offer a promotional endorsement for the cover.
 I worked with local photographer (Rob Gingerich-Jones) to come up with the image for the cover (to keep costs low, we went with a stock cover design that allowed some personalization with an original image).
 I retained the copyright; the file is archived in HathiTrust; the online edition will be distributed via a Creative Commons Attribution Non-Commercial No Derivatives (by-nc-nd)] license.